dictation-toolbox/Caster/castervoice/doc/readthedocs/Text_Manipulation.md

 # Text Manipulation and Navigation

 Caster provides powerful text manipulation and navigation features.
 These functions are brand new, experimental, and subject to change (perhaps based on your feedback!).
+Contributions wanted, discuss first [here](https://github.com/dictation-toolbox/Caster/issues/579)

 ## Common elements